SLO42/SLO42/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on ... #100DaysOfCode
+- 🔭 I’m currently working on ...
+NestJs and Angular
 - 🌱 I’m currently learning ...
-Web3
-- 👯 I’m looking to collaborate on ...
-Blockchain Dapps
-- 🤔 I’m looking for help with ...
-Smart Contract complexity
+Stable Diffusion and Python
 - 💬 Ask me about ...
 [MERN](https://letmegooglethat.com/?q=MERN+stack) Stack Development
-- 📫 How to reach me: ... [linkedIn](https://www.linkedin.com/in/samolive/) (Twitter)(https://twitter.com/11sosam11)
+- 📫 How to reach me: ... [linkedIn](https://www.linkedin.com/in/samolive/)
 - 😄 Pronouns: ... he/him

-pssst, I Freelance... slide through.